Will you get a stimulus check if you receive Social Security or disability, or didn’t file a tax return?

-SPOKANE, Wash. — Many KREM viewers have written to us with questions about a $2.2 trillion relief package that now heads to the House for approval.
+SPOKANE, Wash. — Many KREM viewers have written to us with questions about a $2.2 trillion relief package that was approved by the House on Friday.

 The Senate passed the bill on Wednesday night.
 President Donald Trump has said he will sign the legislation when it hits his desk.